What is CalFresh?

 - Proof of units (copy of class schedule or unofficial transcript)

-- Work Study, EOP, or MESA verification
+- Work Study, EOP, or MESA verification if applicable

 Do I have to be a US Citizen?